 (a.k.a.
 “Perseverance of The Saints” Under Calvinism)

 In this false teaching, it is asserted that your final eternal salvation occurred at an instant of time when you first accepted Christ.
-However, this book has explained to you the difference between initial salvation (forgiveness of sins) and final salvation (eternal life); it is at final salvation when you receive your crown of life.
-I have also explained that salvation (and sanctification) is a process which starts at the time you are born again but continues throughout the rest of your life.
-This book has also explained to you the role which obedience, works and perseverance have in the plan of salvation.
+However, this book has explained to you the difference between initial salvation (forgiveness of sins) and final salvation (eternal life); it is at final salvation when you receive your “crown of life.”
+I have also explained that salvation (and sanctification) is a process that starts when you are born again but continues throughout the rest of your life.
+This book has also explained to you the role that obedience, works, and perseverance has in the plan of salvation.
 Realize that being born again is only the first step (but by far the most important step) on your path to eternal life – which is your ultimate goal and destination.

-In the chapter on Persevering in Faith, I showed you that Scripture is adamant and abundantly clear that one must persevere in faith until death, with numerous repeated and explicit warnings about “falling away,” going apostate, “backsliding,” “turning back,” quitting the faith, and even being tricked or deceived out of your crown of life by the false teachings of man (the wolves) – even after you are born again.
+In the chapter on Persevering in Faith, I showed you that Scripture is adamant and abundantly clear that one must “persevere” in faith until death, with numerous repeated and explicit warnings about “falling away,” going apostate, “backsliding,” “turning back,” quitting (“abandoning”) the faith, and even being “tricked” or “deceived” out of your “crown of life” by the false teachings of man (the “wolves”) – even after you are born again.
 While it is true that God will never forsake or leave you, Scripture is abundantly clear that you can still choose to leave/quit Him, even after you have been born again – and that some will do just that!
 It is written:

 In order to fall away, one must have first been part of that faith to begin with.
 So those who claim that this verse indicates that those who fell away were never truly born-again to begin with are therefore using false logic.